DekelKan/Public-README-Sample/README.md

  ***Note** - You can also use the [Emoji Key](https://allcontributors.org/docs/en/emoji-key) and [all-contributors bot](https://allcontributors.org/docs/en/bot/overview) to automate acknowledging contributors to your projects.

  ## Autor
- This repository made with :blue_heart: by xs:code
+ This README example is made with :blue_heart: by xs:code

  ## Licensing
  This project is licensed under the [GPL-3.0 license](https://github.com/DekelKan/Public-README-Sample/blob/master/LICENSE).